 Read Chapter 26 “We Are So Close”

 – “They want me, right?” — Jenny asked Patrick.
 He nodded in agreement.
-“I’m going in then.”
+“I’m going,” – she shouted.

 – “You can’t give yourself up.
-Our doctors will be able to help” — Maggie’s voice turned ultrasonic.
-She felt ashamed of being trapped and unable to protect them all from the corporate vengeance machine.
+Our doctors will be able to help, don’t give up on yourself,” — Maggie’s voice turned ultrasonic.
+She felt ashamed to be trapped and unable to protect them all from the corporate vengeance machine.
 While Maggie could feel her vulnerability reaching new highs, Jenny turned to her, took her hands in hers and confessed.

 – “I dreamt of killing you for so long; I thought you were the reason my family suffered such a terrible faith.
-But seeing the Old World’s devastation and senseless distraction I know you’re not the one to blame.
-Go make it right.”
-Once Jenny finished, she passed Maggie’s backpack back to her.
-“Everything you need to know about the time travel is in the book” — she whispered.
+But seeing the Old World’s devastation, senseless distraction and pointless cosmetic actions I know you’re not the one to blame.
+Go make it right,” once Jenny finished, she passed Maggie’s backpack back to her.
+“Everything you need to know about the time travel is in the book,” — she whispered.

 Jenny turned away from Maggie and faced the hovering drones.

-– “If time travel is what you are after, I am the one you want” — she screamed at the drones.
-That caught the corporate attention right away.
+– “If time travel is what you are after, I am the one you want,” — she screamed at the drones, her words caught the corporate attention right away.

 – “What are your terms?” — screeched one of the drones.

 – “The rest of them go free, and their crossing to the other side is safe.”
 Each second of delay was adding to Jenny’s agonizing pain.
 She fought the weakness in her body with all her might.
-But to play her cards right, she couldn’t show how much she was suffering.
-The Corporate Government couldn’t find out that she most likely only had hours left to live.
-She couldn’t show Maggie how physically devastating the time jumps were.
-Jenny feared Maggie could change her mind, leading to history repeating itself all over again.
+She knew she had to play her cards right and couldn’t show how much she was suffering.
+Apart from trying to hide her condition from the corporate eyes she didn’t want Maggie to see how physically devastating the time jumps were.
+Jenny feared Maggie would change her mind, leading to history repeating itself all over again.

 – “You follow me.
-The other four can cross the bridge” — the drone finally screeched.
+The other four can cross the bridge,” — the drone finally squealed.

-– “Go, leave the rest to me” — Jenny wasn’t looking at Maggie, just in case she could see how much Jenny suffered.
+– “Go, leave the rest to me,” — Jenny whispered while avoiding looking at Maggie, just in case she could see how much Jenny suffered.

-– “Thank you” — Maggie whispered, touching her shoulder.
+– “Thank you,” — Maggie muttered, touching her shoulder.
 But what she really wanted to do was to scream at the world, her fate and the history.
 So many had to be sacrificed for so few.

-– “Make it right” — those were Jenny’s parting words before the droids marched her back towards the marshes.
-Maggie’s heart, felt heavy and body immobilized.
+– “Make it right,” — those were Jenny’s parting words before the drones marched her back towards the marshes.
+Maggie’s heart felt heavy and her body immobilized.

 – “Maggie.
 Maggie.
 We need to run.”
 Patrick didn’t wait for Maggie’s reply.
 He grabbed her hand and tried to pull her towards the bridge.